Anxiety

 Difference Between Anxiety, Depression and Stress

-- Ongoing, chronic symptoms
+- Ongoing, chronic symptoms.

-- Classified as a mental health condition
+- Not a mental illness.

-- Short-term symptoms
+- Short-term symptoms.

-- Triggered by a specific cause
+- Triggered by a specific cause.

 What Causes Anxiety?